 Habit description: the lobes are elongated (long ribbons).
 It is common liverwort here in shaded mossy river banks.

 Explore this body and document your observation.
-Yo Pallavicinia to those you observed and documented follower surface, rhizoids, thallus anatomy,)
+You should be able to contrast the traits of Pallavicinia to those you observed and documented for Conocephalum (surface of thallus, structures on lower surface, rhizoids, thallus anatomy, ...)

-lower surface, mizolas, thalius anatomy,)

-•

--

--

-•

--

--

-•

-•

-•

--

--

-•